Citadel of Calais: World War II

 The first bombs fell on Calais on May 10, 1940, and then on May 21, 1940.
-The citadel was placed in a state of defense.
+The citadel was placed in a state of defence.
 The Porte de Neptune and the Porte de Boulogne were closed and a command post was installed in the southwest.
 On the 24th, while the Germans encircled the city, attacks occurred.
-The 25th was a dark day during which heavy artillery of the enemy fell on the citadel: the stables burned with all their horses, the barracks collapsed to a large extent, and the emergency stations were overflowed.
+The 25th was a dark day during which heavy artillery of the enemy fell on the citadel: the stables burned with all their horses, the barracks collapsed to a large extent, and the emergency stations were overwhelmed.
 A fire at an oil depot on the west side burned into the Calais sky all day long.
 Despite the destruction, the defenders rejected the German surrender ultimatum.
 On the 26th, the casemates trembled under the deluge of bombs falling on the citadel.

 The Germans attacked the ramparts with flamethrowers, and went through gaps that began to appear.
 For lack of ammunition, at 16:30, fighting stopped, making the Germans masters of the place, after a siege that lasted 36 hours.
 A German officer said, "The citadel did not surrender, it was conquered with arms in hand."
 More than one building was standing, but all would be razed in the aftermath of the conflict.
 Many of the defenders of Calais were shot.